omatech/laravel-imaginator/README.md

     // If exists loading attribute, add loading tag and value in picture element 'loading' => 'lazy',

+    // If exists width and height attributes they will be added at the end of the fallback img tag 'width' => '165px',
+    'height' => '165px',

     // All the formats in which to generate the image.
     'formats' => ['webp','png','jpg'],